JayabrataBasu/HarvestForGood/BACKEND_HOSTING_GUIDE.md

-# Harvest For Good - Backend Hosting Guide (Django + PostgreSQL on Hostinger)
+# Harvest For Good - Backend Hosting Guide (Django + PostgreSQL on Render.com)

 ## 1. Prepare Your Django Project